autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-vehicle-model/index.md

 ### 3D model of vehicle

 You can use .fbx or .dae format as a 3D model with autoware.
+For the tutorial_vehicle,
-For tutorial_vehicle we exported our 3D model as a .fbx file at the [tutorial_vehicle_launch](https://github.com/leo-drive/tutorial_vehicle_launch/tree/main/tutorial_vehicle_description/mesh) repo.
+we exported our 3D model as a .fbx file in the [tutorial_vehicle_launch](https://github.com/leo-drive/tutorial_vehicle_launch/tree/main/tutorial_vehicle_description/mesh) repository.
 We will set the .fbx file path at `vehicle.xacro` file.

 ### vehicle.xacro

-This .xacro file links base_link of vehicle to 3D mesh, so we need some modifications in this file.
+This .xacro file links the base_link of the vehicle to the 3D mesh.
+Therefore, we need to make some modifications in this file.

 ```diff
 <?xml version="1.0"?>